VenRaaS/Horae/README.md

 * [subscr.py](https://github.com/VenRaaS/Horae/blob/master/lib/subscr.py)

 ## [Topics and plugins process order]
-The Red line stands for GOCC upload/update message and task processing flow and Green line stands for key alias (date) processing flow.
+* The Red line stands for GOCC upload/update message and task processing flow (up to bottom).
+* The Green line stands for key alias (date) processing flow (up to bottom).
+  * `Cron_PubMsg2MS.py` always be invoked regularly and publics a cron message to `ms-cluster`, and then the `MSAlterIndexAliases.py` will be instantiated and try to alter the key alias with the latest date.

 ![](https://drive.google.com/uc?id=1mar6oKZTKcbmrNf5DRo0xLe0E64sMIrY)